Provides information to parents and caregivers on Childhood Traumatic Grief.

 Parents and caregivers play an essential role in helping children and teenagers recover from traumatic events.
 These resources are for parents, adoptive parents, resource/foster parents, grandparents, caregivers, and all others who care for children and teens.
 The more caregivers learn about how traumatic events affect their children (whether toddler, school-age, teen, youth, or adult), the more they understand the reasons for their children’s behaviors and emotions, and the better prepared they are to help them cope.
 When children know that caring adults are working to keep them safe and support them in understanding their reactions to trauma, most can recover and go on to live healthy and productive lives.

-Provides parents and caregivers with information about how to talk to children about war and terrorism.
+Provides parents with information about dissociation and PTSD.